xnr1661/Technical_Assessment/README.md

 # Technical_Assessment
 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 # Your Task
-- Refactor the code to follow all the SOLID principles and add a test as much as you can, minimun all public methods.
+- Refactor the code to follow all the SOLID principles and add as many tests as possible; the minimum requirement should cover all public methods.
 - Please commit small refactors each time with descritive title
 - Between the first commit with initial and unmodified code and last commit (max 4h)